A project cooperation of Philippines children’s aid association KinderHilfe Philippinen e.V. and the Lyoness Child & Family Foundation

 - Improving the quality of education with further training programmes for teachers and additional courses (IT) for the students

 - Improving the nutritional status of students thru realizing a Health & Nutrition program as well as a hygiene program and a biological school garden

 School opening and dedication

-A special entertainment programme was provided by the pupils who sang traditional Philippine songs and danced along to these.
+A special entertainment programme was provided by the students who sang traditional Philippine songs and danced along to these.
 As a surprise gift for the perfect start at the school, all of the around 400 children received a School Starter Kit from the CFF.

 San Roque Elementary School – Education as a foundation for a better future

 Padre Burgos, Southern Leyte, Philippines

 Phase I: renovation and reconstruction of the school buildings from September 2011 – August 2012

 Phase II: implementation of library, computer room, Health & Nutrition program, Hygiene program, maintenance of the buildings since September 2012